shrutisurya108/Amazon-Review-Intelligence/README.md

 **Notable finding:** VADER outperforms DistilBERT by 6.4 percentage points on this corpus.
 Amazon reviews use direct, unambiguous sentiment language that a lexicon handles efficiently.
-DistilBERT was fine-tuned on SST-2 (movie reviews) — a different domain — which is exactly why domain-matched training data matters in real-world NLP.
+DistilBERT was fine-tuned on SST-2 (movie reviews), a different domain, which is exactly why domain-matched training data matters in real-world NLP.

 ---